 Unfortunately, the production’s first stop in Philadelphia was a disaster.
-Though it made good business, the show was butchered by critiques, who lambasted Lerner’s convoluted book, Bernstein’s overwrought score, and the show’s “preachy” message.
+Though it made good money, the show was butchered by critiques, who hated Lerner’s convoluted book, Bernstein’s overly complex score, and the whole show’s “preachy” message.
 The show even had to delay its opening because some of the necessary scenery elements had not made the trip from New York in time.
 In short, it was a mess, neither the sunny celebration nor the slick musical extravaganza everyone had banked on.
 Apparently, Bernstein himself was so ashamed he wanted the project to die in Philadelphia, but the producers were already in too deep and, as many commentators have noted, a musical that size is essentially a juggernaut: once it gets started, there is no stopping it.
 So, with Broadway its destiny, the show moved on to a five-week engagement at The National, where it underwent major surgery at the hands of a new team.

 Emergency at The National

 Eventually, 1600 Pennsylvania Avenue made it to Broadway, but its stay was short-lived.
 After several weeks of previews, it opened in May of 1976 to terrible reviews and ran for an embarrassingly low seven performances.
 Lerner and Bernstein effectively disowned the production and refused to allow for the customary cast recording of the score.
 Since then, there is scant record left of their original work.
 The only fully staged version of note was a 1992 production at Indiana University under the direction of Erik Haagensen, which was eventually brought to the Kennedy Center.
-The musical itself was later reworked into a 90-minute concert piece called A White House Cantata and enjoyed a brief run at Lincoln Center in 2008, partly as a commentary on the pending election of Barack Obama.
+The musical was later reworked into a 90-minute concert piece called A White House Cantata and enjoyed a brief run at Lincoln Center in 2008, partly as a commentary on the pending election of Barack Obama.
 Ultimately, the whole endeavor remains a disappointing entry on some otherwise impressive CVs.

-Why Didn’t it work?
+Why Didn’t It work?

 “Take care of this house,Abigail Adams, singing “Take Care of This House” in 1600 Pennsylvania Avenue